Florida Asset Protection

 Florida law fully protects 529 accounts and prepaid college tuition programs from judgment creditors.
 The protection applies even if the plan owner is permitted to spend the funds on themselves with a tax penalty.
 Money withdrawn from the plan and deposited in a segregated bank account remains protected so long as the debtor can trace the funds.

-Florida law limits a creditor’s remedy against a debtor’s interest in a multi-member LLC or limited partnership to a charging order.
-A charging order is a court-ordered lien on distributions from the entity to the debtor member.
+Florida law limits a creditor’s remedy against a debtor’s interest in a multi-member LLC or limited partnership to a charging order—a court-ordered lien on distributions.
 The creditor cannot seize the underlying assets, force a sale, or participate in management.

 With a properly drafted operating agreement, the LLC can withhold distributions from a member whose interest is subject to a charging order.
-The creditor receives nothing until the LLC voluntarily distributes, giving the debtor significant negotiating leverage.
+The creditor receives nothing until the LLC voluntarily distributes, giving the debtor a strong negotiating position.

 Single-member LLCs do not receive charging order protection in Florida.
 A creditor of the sole member can force the sale of the entire LLC interest.
-For this reason, asset protection plans typically use multi-member structures.
+Adding a second member—typically an irrevocable trust—invokes the multi-member charging-order-exclusive-remedy protection under § 605.0503(3).

-Third-party irrevocable trusts created by someone other than the beneficiary remain effective in Florida.
-A properly drafted spendthrift trust protects assets from the beneficiary’s creditors and is widely used in estate planning to shield inherited wealth.
+Third-party irrevocable trusts remain effective.
+A properly drafted spendthrift trust created by someone other than the beneficiary protects assets from the beneficiary’s creditors and is widely used in estate planning to shield inherited wealth.

 Offshore Trusts

 An offshore trust provides the strongest available protection for liquid assets that are not otherwise exempt.
-A Cook Islands trust is the most widely used structure because the Cook Islands International Trusts Act creates procedural barriers that make enforcement of U.S. judgments extremely difficult, including a shortened statute of limitations and a beyond-reasonable-doubt burden of proof.
+A Cook Islands trust is the most widely used structure because the Cook Islands trust statute creates procedural barriers that make enforcement of U.S. judgments extremely difficult, including a one-year statute of limitations and a beyond-reasonable-doubt burden of proof.

 Protected Bank Accounts